First Published: 15th of May, 2020.

 At that time, the then president of Guyana, David Granger, had been in Cuba for a medical checkup and treatment – having been diagnosed with cancer a few months back.
 Supporters of the government then posited that the opposition had chosen an insensitive time to put forward a no-confidence motion since the president was not in good health.
 But the opposition argued back in essence that the country’s health and well being was more important and that the president was “killing the nation.”

 At the time of the no-confidence motion, the coalition APNU/AFC government occupied 33 seats in parliament and the opposition PPP/C only 32.
 For a no-confidence motion to be successfully passed, one member of government had to defect or, as they put it colloquially, “cross the floor.”
 Although there had been somewhat minor turbulences within the APNU/AFC camp, most members of the coalition thought that they were still a strong team.
-Little did they know that they were in for an unpleasant surprise.
+Little did they know that they were in for a rude awakening.

 The coalition government at that time seemed confident that no one would cross the floor, having released several video statements which pronounced that they are a “strong coalition.”
 But the opposition PPP/C seemed equally confident that one (or more) of the government’s parliamentarians would have been so sorely disappointed with the performance of the government that he would defect.
 Former Attorney General, Mr. Anil Nandlall, after citing a number of alleged abuses by the government, proclaimed, “resign now or we will vote you out!”